doylek1/ResGuides-NLTK/context.md

 > Note: NLTK provides tools for tasks ranging from very simple (counting words in a text) to very complex (writing and training parsers, etc.).
 Many advanced tasks are beyond the scope of this chapter

 Many areas covered in this chapter are covered in more detail in the [NLTK Book](http://www.nltk.org/book/).
-Some of the tasks NLTK can help you with include; tokenization (turning words in discrete data), stemming (removal of derivational affixes e.g. 's' 'ed', 'ing'), tagging (with parts-of-speech, for e.g) and parsing (creating a parse tree, for e.g.).
+Some of the tasks NLTK can help you with include; tokenization (turning words in discrete data), stemming (removal of derivational affixes e.g. 's' 'ed', 'ing'), lemmatization (grouping together different forms of a word, e.g. walk, walks, walking, as a single item), tagging (with parts-of-speech, for e.g) and parsing (creating a parse tree, for e.g.).
 The example below is a parse tree, which includes parts-of-speech tags (S = sentence, NN = noun, etc...).

 ![](images/tree.gif)